Thursday, March 5, 2026

 God is an amazing artist!

 Almost overnight, my brown splotched lawn has turned into a lush carpet of green grass.
 The gardens, still covered with the leftovers of winter, are sprinkled with green spears pushing through the warming soil.
-They serve as a prelude to the coming of breathtaking blossoms in a variety of colors.
+They serve as a prelude to the breathtaking blossoms to come, in a variety of colors.

 During my now one-year quarantine to avoid the coronavirus, I have been blessed to sort through mountains of artifacts from my ancestors.
 I found a black-and-white photograph of the flamingos in front of what we lovingly called the “Little House,” where I lived as a young child.
 That photograph was taken more than 70 years ago.

 My mother was known for her beautiful flower gardens.
-I am pleased her pink flamingos were well preserved so I can use them in my garden.
+I am pleased that her pink flamingos were well preserved, so I can use them in my garden.
 Although the paint is a bit faded and chipped, it does not detract from their charm.

 Crowded close to those skinny legs are the first bursts of daffodils.